imohsen10/online_shop/README.md

 - Create and design the registration, login, shopping cart, and product information forms.
 This refers to the section where a user can click on a product to review it in detail.
 - Any visual changes to the admin panel are welcome; we would be happy for you to expand on them.

-After completing each requested feature, please use the phrase: "//Done" next to the completed feature in this file.
-For example: create AdminPanel And design //Done or WellDone.

 Of course, you can change any part of the site that you wish; I have highlighted the critical features above.